AI for Business

 The data problem nobody talks about

 This is the part of mining AI that maps most directly to other industries.
 Every operational AI programme we've shipped at Axccelerate, in mining-adjacent and non-mining contexts, has run into the same rate-limiting step: the data plumbing has to come first.
-That's why our AI infrastructure work — model routing, eval harnesses, drift detectors, the boring layer — pays for itself many times over against the more visible model-and-prompt layer above it.
+That's why our work on the unglamorous data and infrastructure layer — model routing, eval harnesses, drift detectors — pays for itself many times over against the more visible model-and-prompt layer above it.
 The miners that figured this out a decade ago are the ones with the operating numbers above.
 The ones that didn't are still piloting.

 Talent is the second constraint.
 The cross-section of geologists, mining engineers, and ML practitioners is a small group, and most of them already work for the majors.
 For mid-tier operators, the realistic path is hybrid teams — internal domain experts paired with specialist external partners — rather than trying to hire a full ML capability from cold start.